 The labs at Hope Biosciences opened in 2017.
-Since then we have been through many extreme events, including prolonged incidents such as Hurricane Harvey, COVID-19, and this week’s Arctic blast.
+Since then we have been through many extreme events, including prolonged incidents such as Hurricane Harvey, COVID-19, and the Arctic blast of 2021.

 With all the things that events like these bring to worry about, we want to take a few minutes to explain why you don’t have to worry about your banked stem cells at Hope Biosciences.

 The most important thing to know is our philosophy.
 Hope Biosciences is a human-focused company, which means we use real people, not equipment or systems, to ensure the security of your cells.
 We have critical staff members who live within walking distance of the lab.
 While this level of dedication may sound extreme, it is a common value on the Hope team.
 We care for your cells by hand, period, no exceptions (in case you missed it, click here or here for more articles about how personally we take cell care).